-Do not force your car to go to directions that you want after a tire blowout.
+Do not force your car to go in the direction that you want after a tire blowout.
 Grip the steering wheel firmly but do not force it to serve according to your favor.
-Steer gently until the car is in full halt.
+Steer gently until the car is at a full halt.
 Make sure to pull over somewhere safe.

 Wait Until the Car Fully Stops

-A step-by-step guideline on how to handle tire blowout gives us an actual demonstration of the right ways to handle this type of road emergency.
+A step-by-step guideline on how to handle tire blowouts gives us an actual demonstration of the right ways to handle this type of road emergency.

 Note: If you are positive that your car is already in full halt and you have pulled over to the safe side of the road, you may finally step outside.